-If a mortgage loan is reamortized, the monthly payment amount on the loan is adjusted to an amount sufficient to pay the then-remaining principal balance of the loan, together with interest at the then-applicable rate, over an amortization period that is determined at that time.
-If a reamortization occurs, the monthly principal and interest payment may be changed, causing a corresponding change in the amount of principal and interest passed through to the certificateholders each month, affecting your yield.
-If, as is usually the case, the remaining loan term is shorter than the applicable amortization period, the mortgage loan will have a balloon payment at maturity.
+If a mortgage loan is reamortized, the fixed monthly principal payment amount on the loan is adjusted, causing a change in the amount of interest paid by the borrower and a corresponding change in the amount of principal and interest passed through to the certificateholders each month, affecting your yield.
+The mortgage loan may have a balloon payment at maturity.
 For a further discussion of the consequences of the reamortization of principal, see "RISK FACTORS-RISKS RELATING TO YIELD AND PREPAYMENT-General-Under certain circumstances, each mortgage loan in the pool permits reamortization of principal after a partial prepayment of principal, which may reduce the monthly distributions on the certificates, affecting your yield."

 Additional Mortgage Loans.
 A mortgage loan in the pool may be secured by a mortgaged property that already secures another mortgage loan, or an additional mortgage loan secured by the mortgaged property may be made in the future.
 The mortgage loan documents for each mortgage loan in the pool provide that all mortgage loans secured by a mortgaged property are cross-defaulted with each other.
-As a result, a default under an existing or future mortgage loan secured by the mortgage loan.
+As a result, a default under an existing or future mortgage loan secured by the mortgaged property securing the mortgage loan in the pool will trigger a default under the mortgage loan.
 See "-Cross-Default and Cross-Collateralization Provisions" for additional information about cross-defaults and "THE MORTGAGE LOANS-General Characteristics of the Mortgage Loans" for additional information.